CorrelAid/definition-of-done/README.md

 **All this really makes a difference for the long-term success of a project**.

+# How do you use the DoD?
+First of all, the Definition of Done is a reminder for you as a volunteer to not forget the "chores" that are so important for a quality project outcome.
+When working on an issue/task, you can come back to the DoD to not forget something important like documenting your code properly.
+Second of all, it serves as a "checklist" for you as a team to see whether something can be really considered "done".
+In your regular meeting, you review issues that have been worked on and are "done" against the DoD to see whether they're "really done".
+If yes, then you can close the issue - well done (pun intended!)! 🎉  If something is missing, the issue/task is not _really_ done and cannot be closed - but it will be by the next meeting, just some little things left to do! :) 💪

 # Definition of Done

 - **Functionality**: the code runs / has no defects